Skip to main content

 Imagine catching a great film surrounded by the iconic Houston skyline.

-If you’re worried about city noise ruining it, don’t worry: Everybody gets their personal pair of headphones for the event.
+This isn’t just a pipe dream.
+It’s a reality.
+If you’re worried about city noise ruining it, don’t worry.
+Everybody gets their own pair of headphones.

 Experience the Incomparable Houston Livestock Show & Rodeo

-But, the Houston Livestock Show & Rodeo is the largest livestock exhibition and rodeo worldwide.
+The Houston Livestock Show & Rodeo is the largest livestock exhibition and rodeo worldwide.
 It takes place over approximately three weeks in March every year.

 The Art Car Museum is dedicated to art made out of cars.
-And no, we didn’t type that wrong.

-Bonus Tip: Find the original fruitmobile in the museum.
+Bonus Tip: Find the original FruitMobile in the museum.

 Explore the Houston Museum District